openownership/openownership.beta/_posts/2018-04-04-beneficial-ownership-transparency-in-ukraine-whats-next.markdown

 ---
 title: 'Beneficial ownership transparency in Ukraine: what’s next?'
 date: 2018-04-04 13:20:00 Z
-Feature Image: "/uploads/Flags_of_EU_and_Ukraine.jpg"
+feature-image: "/uploads/ukraine.jpg"
-Author: Zosia Sztykowski
+author: Zosia Sztykowski
 ---

 In 2016 Ukraine became the second country in the world (after the UK) to implement a public register of the beneficial owners of corporate entities registered in country.
 It subsequently became the first country in the world to [commit to integrating this data with the OpenOwnership Register](https://openownership.org/news/ukraine-becomes-the-first-country-to-integrate-with-openownership/).